bluepylons/Boston/README.md

 ![PCB V0.8D bottom](https://github.com/bluepylons/Boston/raw/main/graphics/PCB-V08D-bottom.png)

 ## Firmware
-All PCBs from V0.4 onward (including V0.5.2, V0.6.1D, V0.6.1J, V0.7J, and the V0.8 line, both hotswap and soldred) have the same key matrix and therefore use the same firmware.
-However, the RGBLED on the -D series for the CNC version has its red and green channels reversed compared to the other versions (as unfortunately the SK6812 mini-E RGBLED used on V0.6.1D and the APA106 RGBLED used on the others have different orders for the red, green, and blue channels).
+All PCBs from V0.4 onward (including V0.5.2, V0.6.1D, V0.6.1J, V0.7J, and the V0.8 line, both hotswap and soldered) have the same key matrix and therefore use the same firmware.
+However, the RGBLED on the CNC variant PCBs (the -D variants) has its red and green channels reversed compared to the 3DP version PCBs (-J variants) (as unfortunately the SK6812 mini-E RGBLED used on V0.6.1D and the APA106 RGBLED used on the others have different orders for the red, green, and blue channels).

 The compiled QMK firmware .bin file is [here](https://github.com/bluepylons/Boston/blob/main/Boston%20-%20Current%20design/boston_default.bin).
 Source files are on the [QMK repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/boston).